-2021 Woman of Courage Award Recipient
+2022 Woman of Courage Award Recipient

 Chief Operating Officer (COO), South Carolina Ports

-Before joining SC Ports in 1998, she served as Director of Government Relations for the Charleston Metro Chamber of Commerce and as a policy analyst for the Georgia Governor’s Office of Planning and Budget.
+Before joining SC Ports in 1998, she served as director of Government Relations for the Charleston Metro Chamber of Commerce and as a policy analyst for the Georgia Governor’s Office of Planning and Budget.

-She holds a bachelor’s degree in political science from Georgia Southern University with a minor in international relations and a Master’s in Business Administration in Global Supply Chain from the University of Tennessee Haslam School of Business.
+She holds a bachelor’s degree in political science from Georgia Southern University with a minor in international relations and a Master’s in Business Administration in global supply chain from the University of Tennessee Haslam School of Business.